#1 Namibia Photo-Adventure Safari with Jason & Emilie

-Leave the coast and Swakopmund behind today as you make your way east towards the oddly shaped Spitzkoppe.
+Leave the coast and Swakopmund behind today as you make your way east towards the oddly shaped Spitzkoppe in Damaraland.
 For the next two days you will explore the peculiar inselbergs and their surroundings which offer spectacular scenic photographic opportunities.

 Dead Valley Lodge – Full board, local beverages

 Desert Breeze – Full board & local beverages